How To Fix Paint Bleeding Under Tape

 If you’ve just removed the last piece of painter’s tape from your freshly painted walls and noticed that the paint job isn’t quite as perfect as you’d hoped, don’t despair.
 There are a few simple steps you can take to touch up the paint and get a professional-looking finish.
 First, take a close look at the areas where the paint is not as smooth as you’d like.

-Surprise facts: How To Remove Paint Warhammer
+Surprise facts: How To Paint A Hood

 Fix Paint Bleeding Under Tape